 FLIR Thermal Studio setup and user guide

-FLIR Thermal Studio setup and user guide, This manual covers the FLIR Thermal Studio application from version 2.0.
+FLIR Thermal Studio setup and , This manual covers the FLIR Thermal Studio application from version 2.0.

 The authoritative version of this publication is English.
 In the event of divergences due to translation errors, the English text has precedence.
 Any late changes are first implemented in English.